Table of Contents Show

 2. ”Nemo” from Finding Nemo Is for Real

 Everyone must be familiar with the orange and white clownfish, right?
 You might know him as “Nemo” from the movie Finding Nemo.
 There are real-life Nemos too.
-These fish species are one of the species in coral reef fish.

 3. Half a Billion People All Over the World Rely on Coral Reef Fish